vikrampal12345/Resume_Analyser_Job_recommendation_Research/03_Sentence_Transformer/README.md

 )
 ```

+### Purpose

-Sorts all job roles by their accumulated similarity scores in descending order.
+Sorts all job roles according to their accumulated similarity scores.

 Example: